BOROFLOAT® 33 & Sight glass

 Success Stories: BOROFLOAT® Glass

 Building neutron guides requires extreme precision.
 BOROFLOAT® provides the best extremely flat surface.
-In addition to the extremely low roughness the even thickness and high homogeneity are properties which predestine BOROFLOAT® for high-tech applications.
+In addition to the extremely low roughness, the even thickness and high homogeneity are properties that predestine BOROFLOAT® for high-tech applications.

 More about BOROFLOAT® & Neutron Guides

 BOROFLOAT® 33 & Sight Glass: A Union of Inspiration & Quality The performance requirements for sight glasses, used to verify process conditions in piping, vessels, chemical reactors or other industrial equipment, are extremely high.
 Subjected to elevated temperatures, chemical attack and high pressure - specifying the right material is critical in order to ensure safety in even the harshest of environments.
 While many materials fail to address such challenging conditions, this is where BOROFLOAT® feels right at home.

 BOROFLOAT® 33 & Optical Mirrors: A Union of Inspiration & Quality The performance requirements for optical mirrors are extremely rigorous as slight deviations can have significant impacts on the outcome of specific performance.
 Thermal stability is a must if mirrors are used in environments subjected to temperature changes.
 Excellent surface quality combined with exceptionally high transmission and reasonable cost are other attributes that engineers consider when specifying their material of choice.
 BOROFLOAT® glass meets such demanding requirements and has been used for sophisticated optics around the globe.